 The Public Companies Act allows the pre-emption rights of existing shareholders to subscribe for shares in the event of an increase in share capital to be waived by the general meeting.
 Such a resolution requires the same majority as is required for a change to the articles of association.
-If the board of directors proposes that the general meeting should approve such a waiver of pre-emption rights, the reasons for the waiver must be justified by the common interest of the company and the shareholders.
+If the board of directors proposes that the general meeting should approve such a waiver of pre-emption rights, shall the reasons for the waiver must be justified byspecifically indicate how the common interestequal treatment of is safeguarded.
 An explanation of this must be included as an appendix to the agenda for the general meeting.
 Where the board of directors resolves to carry out an increase in share capital on the basis of a mandate granted to the board, the justification for waiving the pre-emption rights of existing shareholders must be disclosed in the stock exchange announcement of the increase in share capital.

-All a company's shares carry equal rights unless the articles of association stipulate that there are different types of shares (several classes of shares), cf. Asal. § 4-1.
-A principle of equal rights is also reflected, inter alia, in Asal. § 10-4 on the pre-emption rights of shareholders to subscribe for an increase in share capital by cash payment and the restrictions in § 5-21 and § 6-28 on a general meeting adopting any resolution which may give certain shareholders or other parties an unreasonable advantage at the expense of other shareholders or the company.
-See also the requirement in Vphl. § 5-14 on discriminatory treatment that is not objectively based in the issuer's and the holders' mutual interests.
+All a company's shares carry equal rights unless the articles of association stipulate that there are different types of shares (several classes of shares), cf. Asal. $\S$ 4-1.
+A principle of equal rights is also reflected, inter alia, in Asal. $\S$ 10-4 on the pre-emption rights of shareholders to subscribe for an increase in share capital by cash payment and the restrictions in $\S$ 5-21 and $\S$ 6-28 on a general meeting adopting any resolution which may give certain shareholders or other parties an unreasonable advantage at the expense of other shareholders or the company.
+See also the requirement in Vphl. $\S$ 5-14 on discriminatory treatment that is not objectively based in the issuer's and the holders' mutual interests.